 Tribunal decision

 The employment tribunal focused on the words 'or otherwise' in the TUPE Regulations, and the reference to 'employment relationship' in the Directive.
 The judge ruled that the words 'or otherwise' extended the definition of employee under TUPE and conferred rights on a broader class of individuals than just those employed in terms of a contract of employment.
-The definition of employee in this context is wide enough to include 'limb b workers'.
-The only individuals who are excluded from the application of TUPE are independent contractors genuinely in business on their own account.
+In the tribunal's view, the definition of employee in this context is wide enough to include 'limb b workers'.
+On this basis the only individuals who are excluded from the application of TUPE are independent contractors genuinely in business on their own account.

 Potential implications

-• Workers (as well as employees) would automatically transfer from the seller to the purchaser on their existing terms and conditions (with limited exceptions), and changes to these might be void.
+- Workers (as well as employees) would automatically transfer from the transferor to the transferee on their existing terms and conditions.

 Workers transferring under TUPE who don't meet the definition of an employee under the Employment Rights Act 1996 would not, however, have a right to claim unfair dismissal or statutory redundancy pay.